DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ---

 ## Homework 5
 This homework assignment was about creating a .NET MVC application that uses a simple database.
-The goal was to become familiar with how models work and how to interact with a basic database using .Net MVC.
+The goal was to become familiar with how models work and learn how to interact with a basic database using .Net MVC.
 I learned how to use Razor form helpers and how to integrate C# programming to integrate a web application with a database.

 * You can find a description of this project [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW5.html)
 * Demo *unavailable*